F33RNI/Liberty-Way/GPS-mixer/README.md

 ![Photo](PHOTO.png "Photo")

-GPS Mixer © 2021 Fern H. (aka Pavel Neshumov)
+GPS Mixer © 2022 Fern Lane

 GPS Mixer uses several low-cost GPS receivers (Ublox NEO-M8n) to improve the accuracy and reliability of GPS coordinates.
 Up to 3 receivers are currently in use.